obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian Web Clipper.md

 #### Dates and numbers

-Filters to convert dates and numbers.
+Filters that convert dates and numbers.

 - `date` converts a date to the specified format, [see reference](https://day.js.org/docs/en/display/format).
 	- `date:"YYYY-MM-DD"` converts a date to "YYYY-MM-DD".